razou/ml-ops/Metaflow/README.md

 ## Examples
 When we run a Flow, Metaflow automatically create `.metaflow` directory under current working directory.
 This directory contains runs, Flows and artefacts.

-### Example 1
-In this first example, wa aim to train ElasticNet classifier to predict diabetics.
+- Train ElasticNet classifier to predict diabetics.
   - Run `python lr_flow.py run --help` command for details and brief summary
   - Run `python lr_flow.py show` command to see the Flow  (graph)
   - Run `python lr_flow.py run` to run the example with basic and default parameters
   - Run `python lr_flow.py run --alpha 0.02 --max-iter 300` to change default parameters values (i.e., for `alpha` and `max-iter`)